zevo-enterprise/zevo-enterprise/README.md

 ## Zevo Bizu: How to manufacture your own legal firearm

+<h3> We don't back the Baphomet scheme; once you pick a fight with the "Green Side of the Force" and don't back down, it's a coffin and a shroud for the sucker—and if you don't like it, go fuck yourself.</h3>

+---

+<h3> Não apoiamos o esquema do Baphomet, abriu questão na dimensão questão contra o Lado verde da força e não saiu da questão é caixão e pano velado, para o otario, senao gostou vai tomar no rabo. </h3>

+---
+---
+---

 <h3> 0 - First, request authorization from the responsible authority to manufacture your own firearm at home for personal defense. </h3>

 <h3> 0 - Primeiro, solicite a autoridade responsável o direito de fabricar em sua casa sua propria arma em casa para defesa pessoal. </h3>